wagenaartje/neataptic/README.md

 <hr>

+<i>Version 1.3.0 is a beta version, please use version 1.2.34 if you experience any issues!</i>

 Neataptic offers extremely flexible networks; neurons and synapses can be removed with a single line of code.
 No fixed architecture is required for neural networks to function at all.
 An important aspect that Neataptic introduces is the evolution of neural-networks: for every problem, a neural network can be evolved.

 Neataptic trains more than 5x faster than competitors.
 [Run the tests yourself](https://jsfiddle.net/tuet004f/11/).